MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 A derived signal is a virtual view of a base signal.
 Derived signals are generally used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.

-## Environment

-A space in which to store, manage, and share an organization's business data, apps, and flows.

 ## Event

 A single occurrence of data sent to Product Insights.
 If you think of a **signal** as a flowing stream of data, an event is that stream at a specific point in time.